 The fact that no two electronic discovery projects are the same complicates the conflict analysis, and makes it that much more difficult to draw bright lines.
-Every potential conflict must be examined in light of the circumstances of the case at issue.
+Every potential conflict must be examined in light of the circumstances of the matter at issue.
 There may be situations where past, existing or prospective clients are not concerned about a potential conflict because the nature of the services rendered or to be rendered was or is such that there is no concern about the potential disclosure of information that could prejudice its position.
+Moreover, the explosive growth and consolidation of vendors in the electronic discovery marketplace further complicate the conflict analysis.
+When a vendor acquires or merges with another vendor, there is a possibility that the new entity could be doing work for two parties that are adverse.
+The growth in the marketplace has also resulted in a number vendors being sold to investment groups and corporations that have not traditionally provided litigation support services, resulting in potential conflicts between the ultimate owners of the vendor and its clients.
+The only way to avoid these problems is to ensure that you understand, prior to engaging a vendor, who ultimately owns and controls it.

-It is recommend that any services agreement to be ultimately executed by the parties contain a clause memorializing the parties' agreement concerning conflicts.
+We recommend that any services agreement to be ultimately executed by the parties contain a clause memorializing the parties' agreement concerning conflicts.
 This is especially important in light of the fact that vendors are not bound to the rules of ethics that preclude lawyers from representing parties who are adverse to their other clients.
 The following sample provision strikes a good balance between protecting clients and maintaining a vendor's ability to undertake engagements.
 It is recommended that a provision offering the protections afforded by this sample language be included in every services agreement.